dseichter/solarmonitor/README.md

 Be sure, mosquitto will started automatically (systemctl enable mosquitto) and it listens on all interfaces (IPv4 and IPv6) at the given port 1883.

+### Anker Solix E1600

+To add also the data from my Anker Solix E1600 I have created another repository [solix2influxdb](https://github.com/dseichter/solix2influxdb).
+This will be able to send the data directly to an influxdb bucket.

 ## InfluxDB

 Create an instance using Ubuntu, choose a small instance size, like t4g.micro (or t3a, t3,...).
 Be sure you have added this EC2 instance to your security group.